getsentry/fsl.software/README.md

 > Sentry is an Open Source company.
 We were born and bred in the community and are very much a part of it today.
 We value software freedom for users to an extent, but we don’t think of it in the same strident terms as the Free Software movement.
 We think of freedom primarily in terms of **access** to technology and knowledge to improve efficiency for developers.
 What’s more, it’s not the only thing that matters to us.
 We also value **sustainability** for developers.
 The two are often in tension.
 Finding and maintaining a good balance between them is what Open Source means to us.

 [Sentry’s Open Source Values](https://blog.sentry.io/sentrys-open-source-values/)

+# A New License

+We're focused on [writing a new license](https://github.com/getsentry/loose-confederation/issues/4), which we want to [announce on November 17](https://github.com/getsentry/loose-confederation/issues/7).
+Jump in!